0xSebin/dotfiles-1/README.md

 # Dots

-This is a copy of my dotfiles on my kali machine.
+This is a copy of my dotfiles on my Kali machine.